nbhankes/nbhankes-tech-blog/src/pages/posts/how-to-prompt-LLM-for product-photo.md

 	<img src="/images/prompt-output-bad.png"  alt="LLM prompt response image failed" style="height: 500px;">
 </figure>

 As you can see, the background and bottle are perfect.
 However, the LLM rearranged the label to get as much of the label text into the perspective as possible.
-This was not not desired.
+This was not desired.

 Further prompts to remove unwanted label components proved futile.